Skip to main content

-Model Context Protocol (MCP) gives Agents the ability to interact with external systems through a standardized interface.
-You can give your agents access to tools from MCP servers using MCPTools.
-When using MCPTools within AgentOS, the lifecycle is automatically managed.
-No need to manually connect or disconnect the MCPTools instance.
+The Model Context Protocol (MCP) enables Agents to interact with external systems through a standardized interface.
+You can give your Agents access to MCP tools using the MCPTools class.
+Read more about using MCP tools here.
+Your MCPTools will work normally within AgentOS.
+Their lifecycle is automatically handled, you don’t need to handle their connection and disconnection.

 mcp_tools_example.py